 reqid

 Request ID at the top level of the response.
-Matches REQID in syslog on both ctrl-exec and agent.
+Matches REQID in syslog on both dispatcher and agent.
 Use to poll GET /status/{reqid} or to correlate log entries across both sides.

 exit

 Script exit code.
 0 = success.
-Positive = script failure. -1 = ctrl-exec-side failure (connection error, timeout).
+Positive = script failure. -1 = dispatcher-side failure (connection error, timeout).
 126 = killed by signal or exec failed.

 Response (lock conflict):